Lawrence J. Ryan

-Lawrence J. Ryan (born 1932) is a scholar of German literature.
-He is an emeritus professor of German from the University of Massachusetts, Amherst and an honorary professor of German at the University of Tübingen, Germany.
+Lawrence John Ryan (20 December 1932 – 5 April 2026) was an Australian-born scholar of German literature.
+He was an emeritus professor of German from the University of Massachusetts, Amherst and an honorary professor of German at the University of Tübingen in Germany.

-Biography
+Life and career

-Lawrence John Ryan was born in Sydney, Australia, in 1932.
+Lawrence John Ryan was born in Sydney, Australia on 20 December 1932.
 He received a first-class honors leaving certificate from North Sydney Boys High School in 1949, receiving first in German for a Lithgow Scholarship.
-In 1953, he received a Bachelor's from the University of Sydney.
+In 1953, he completed a Bachelor's of Arts from the University of Sydney (conferred 1954).
 He received his doctorate from the University of Tübingen, Germany, in 1958.

 For a number of years, he oversaw the UMASS Baden-Württemberg study abroad program centered in Freiburg, Germany.
 He also had visiting positions at the University of Heidelberg, Germany, and University of Marburg, Germany.

 Until his retirement in 1996, he was Professor of German at the University of Massachusetts, Amherst.
-He then began an honorary professorship of German at the University of Tübingen, Germany.
+He then began an honorary professorship of German at the University of Tübingen in Germany.

 He is best known for his studies of the Romantic German poet, Friedrich Hölderlin.
 He has also published and taught on a range of other German authors, including Heinrich von Kleist, Johann Wolfgang von Goethe, and Franz Kafka.

+Ryan died in Tübingen, Germany on 5 April 2026, at the age of 93.